GeminiDRSoftware/MAROONXDR/README.md

 2. Set up a new conda environment with python version 3.10, Dragons, DS9, astropy version 5.2 and bokeh version 2.4.3.
 The command will be formatted like this: conda create -n NAME python=3.10 dragons ds9 astropy=5.2 bokeh=2.4.3 <br>
 **NOTE:  IT IS CURRENTLY ESSENTIAL TO ENSURE YOU INSTALL OLDER VERSIONS OF ASTROPY AND BOKEH.
 DRAGONS DOES NOT WORK WITH THE LATEST VERSION OF ASTROPY.**

-3. Edit simple_test.py to provide the correct path for your dark files (DDDDE files), and run this file.
+3. Edit dark_test.py to provide the correct path for your dark files (DDDDE files), and run this file.
 It should execute correctly.
+Following this, do the same for flat_test.py and science_test.py.
+If all three files execute correctly, you have installed DRAGONS correctly.

 The simplest way to ensure correct installation is to create a science_dir file in the root folder of the installation and put all fits files in this folder.
 Doing this will ensure that you do not have to change the path in simple_test.py.

 ## INTRODUCTION